-All students in a clock-hour program are allowed to count a limited number of excused absences towards the course/program completion.
+All students in a clock-hour program are allowed to count a limited number of excused absences towards the course/program completion as long as they do not exceed the 10% maximum for the course or program.
 An absence shall only be counted if a student is officially excused from hours that were actually scheduled, were missed, and do not have to be made up for the student to complete course and/or complete the program.
 Appropriate and acceptable documentation that details an extenuating circumstance, must be submitted to the Director of Nursing/Program Administrator for excused absence to be considered.